 You will be supported by experienced College staff to acquire the knowledge and skills needed to succeed when applying to these prestigious universities.

-This strand is aimed at learners whose future career and study aspirations are focussed around STEMM.
+This strand is aimed at students whose future career and study aspirations are focussed around STEMM.
 It will highlight the non-traditional routes available, and provide them with the opportunity to increase their wider learning and meet and learn from industry experts.

 This strand is aimed at students whose future career and study aspirations will lead them towards leadership roles.
 Co-curricular support will focus on training in leadership skills, critical thinking and mentoring from alumni and leaders in the community.